Are you a good investment manager?

 and:

-In this case you have to ignore the first 115 or so companies (the first group pretty much) as they are all negative ROE10 companies where the results are messed up by the negative value.
+In this case, you have to ignore the first 115 or so companies (the first group pretty much) as they are all negative ROE10 companies where the results are messed up by the negative value.
 However, I wouldn’t recommend investing in them anyway as a negative ROE10 is not a good thing.
 The remaining four groups show a nice progression of returns up to a high of 31.6%.
-What’s also nice about this group is that you get the high returns without always being in micro cap stocks.
+What’s also nice about this group is that you get high returns without always being in micro-cap stocks.
 The estimated average market cap of group five a year ago was 2.5 billion and less than half the companies are on the AIM index, which helps keep trading costs down via a smaller bid/ask spread.

 In summary, value screening still seems to work; or at least it did last year.
 Adding ROE or perhaps any measure of earnings into the mix probably does have some benefits.
-Of course there are many more screens, as many as investors can dream up; but whether you use this approach, the Magic Formula, low p/e or some other system, screening definitely still has something to offer the rational investor.
+Of course, there are many more screens, as many as investors can dream up; but whether you use this approach, the Magic Formula, low p/e or some other system, screening definitely still has something to offer the rational investor.

 * Data from Sharelockholmes.
 5 companies from over 550 were removed as outliers returning over 400% in the last year.
-Although keeping them in would have favoured the P/B ratio’s predictive ability, by the other measures they were random and skewed the data so I took them out.
+Although keeping them in would have favoured the P/B ratio’s predictive ability, the other measures were random and skewed the data so I took them out.
 Of course in the real world you can’t do that, so perhaps that’s a good reason to pick low P/B stocks, to increase the chances of picking up a mega-mover.

 *** Market cap 1 year ago just relies on the number of shares on average being the same, which is a reasonable assumption I think.